tlswg/snip/draft-ietf-tls-snip.md

 An implementation that receives this extension in any other handshake message MUST send a fatal illegal_parameter alert.

+Clients and servers MUST include the application_layer_protocol_negotiation extension if they include an incompatible_protocols extension.
+An endpoint that receives an incompatible_protocols extension without an application_layer_protocol_negotiation extension MUST send a fatal missing_extension alert.

 A client offers an empty extension to indicate that is wishes to receive information about incompatible protocols supported by the (logical) server.